Sickle Cell Donor Program

 Finding a match for sickle cell warriors

-1 in 365 African-American newborns has sickle cell disease, and 1 in 13 are born with sickle cell trait.
-Multiple blood transfusions can be the only relief from frequent episodes of pain and complications.
-Yet patients who receive frequent transfusions can develop antibodies against donated blood, and finding a donor whose antigens match becomes increasingly difficult.
+Sickle cell disease is caused by inheriting two abnormal hemoglobin genes—one from each parent.
+People who inherit just one abnormal gene carry the sickle cell trait but do not have symptoms.
+1 in 365 African-Americans are born with sickle cell disease, and 1 in 13 are born with sickle cell trait.
+For those with the disease, multiple blood transfusions can be the only relief from frequent episodes of pain and complications.
+Despite this, people who receive frequent transfusions are at risk of developing antibodies against donated blood.
+For those individuals, finding a donor whose antigens match theirs becomes increasingly difficult.

-Donors who are sickle trait negative are candidates to give a very special gift to someone battling the pain of sickle cell.
-Memorial Blood Centers’ Sickle Cell Donor Program uses an extensive typing process to screen donors and match their blood to patients in need.
+Blood donors who are sickle trait negative may be eligible to give a very special gift to someone battling the pain of sickle cell.
+Memorial Blood Centers’ Sickle Cell Donor Program uses an extensive blood typing process to screen donors and match their blood to patients in need.

 Please consider asking to be typed at your next donation to find out if you are a candidate for sickle cell donations, and check yes to this question on your health history questionnaire.
 People of African-American descent are especially needed for this program.
-Learn how your special commitment can help courageous fighters like Teresa and what you can do to help others in our community battling this painful disease.
-For more information, please call 1-888-282-1884.
+You can also learn how your gift helps kids like Teresa and what you can do to help others in our community battling this painful disease by calling 1-888-282-1884.